chrxh/alien/README.md

 In the case that the program crashes for an unknown reason, please refer to the troubleshooting section in [alien-project.org/downloads.html](https://alien-project.org/downloads.html).

 # Contributing to the project
-Contributions for the project are very welcome.
+Contributions to the project are very welcome.
 The most convenient way is to communicate via [GitHub Issues](https://github.com/chrxh/alien/issues), [Pull requests](https://github.com/chrxh/alien/pulls) or the [Discussion forum](https://github.com/chrxh/alien/discussions) depending on the subject.
 For example, it could be
 - Pull requests for bug fixes, code cleaning or minor tweaks.
-If you want to implement new features, refactorings or other major changes, please use the [Discussions section](https://github.com/chrxh/alien/discussions) for consultation and coordination in advance.
+If you want to implement new features, refactorings or other major changes, please use the [discussions forum](https://github.com/chrxh/alien/discussions) for consultation and coordination in advance.
 - Providing new content (simulation or pattern files)
 - Extensions or corrections to the [alien-docs](https://alien-project.gitbook.io/docs).
 It has its [own repository](https://github.com/chrxh/alien-docs).
 - Reporting of bugs, wanted features, questions or feedback via GitHub Issues or in the Discussion forum.